Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

     f.
 Right-click the **Certificates** node and select **All Tasks** > **Import**.

     g.
-Select the location of the RA Certificate that you downloaded from the Symantec CA and click **Next**.
+Select the location of the RA Certificate that you downloaded from the DigiCert CA and click **Next**.

     h.
 Select **Personal Certificate Store** and click then **Next**.